Skip to Main Content

 family icon

-• While taking cyclosporine, it is important to drink plenty of fluids.
-Patients should follow the care team’s instructions for appropriate fluid intake.
+• While taking cyclosporine, your child should drink plenty of fluids.
+Follow your care team’s instructions about how much fluid to drink.

-• While taking this medicine, patients should not eat grapefruit or Seville (bitter) oranges.
-Patients also should not drink juice or beverages containing grapefruit or Seville orange.
+• While taking this medicine, your child should not eat grapefruit or Seville (bitter) oranges or drink juice or beverages containing grapefruit or Seville orange.

-• Do not switch brands unless you doctor tells you to do so.
+• Do not switch brands of cyclosporine unless your doctor tells you to do so.

 Cyclosporine at home:

 • It is important to take this medicine the same way every day.
-Taking the medicine at the same time each day and at the same time in relation to meals will help keep a constant amount of cyclosporine in the body.
+Taking the medicine at the same time each day and at the same time in relation to meals will help keep the same amount of cyclosporine in the body.

-• Swallow capsules whole.
+• Capsules: Swallow the capsules whole.
 Do not cut, crush, or chew capsules.

-• Shake liquid cyclosporine well before use.
-Use the measuring device that comes with the medicine.
+• Liquid: Use the measuring device that comes with the medicine.

-• To improve the taste of liquid cyclosporine, mix with orange juice or apple juice (at room temperature) in a glass container and stir well.
-Take the medicine right away.
-Then add a little juice to the glass, swish it around, and drink.
-Some forms may also be taken with milk.
-Never take cyclosporine with grapefruit juice.
+• To help liquid cyclosporine taste better, mix with room-temperature orange juice or apple juice in a glass container and stir well.
+Give the medicine right away.
+Then add a little more juice to the glass, swish it around, and have your child drink it.
+Never give cyclosporine with grapefruit juice.
+Check the ingredient label of juices and other drinks before giving them to your child.

-• If vomiting occurs within 30 minutes of taking cyclosporine by mouth, another dose should be given.
+• If vomiting happens within 30 minutes of taking cyclosporine by mouth, another dose should be given.

-• Give a missed dose as soon as possible.
-If it is near the time of the next dose (within 4 hours), skip the dose.
+• If a dose is missed, take the missed dose as soon as possible.
+If it is near the time of the next dose (within 4 hours), skip the missed dose.
 Do not give 2 doses at the same time.

 • Store cyclosporine at room temperature.